 But how do you create a space that is safe?
-How do you make an event that is truly inclusive, which prioritizes those marginalized even within marginalized communities?
-As the government’s consultation on reforming the UK's Gender Recognition Act closes on Friday, October 19, we spoke to the people behind five of London’s most inclusive events to ask how they ensure what they do remains safe, and truly—not just in a tokenistic sense—inclusive.
+How do you make an event that is truly inclusive, which prioritises those marginalised even within marginalised communities?
+As the government’s consultation on reforming the UK's Gender Recognition Act closes on Friday 19 October, we spoke to the people behind five of London’s most inclusive events to ask how they ensure what they do remains safe, and truly – not just in a tokenistic sense – inclusive.
 Because, no matter the outcome, it’s likely we’re going to carry on desperately needing exactly what these people provide.

 THE COCOA BUTTER CLUB

-The Cocoa Butter Club is a cabaret collective who run cabaret nights that centre Queer Bodies of Color.
-They began because performers of color needed a space to reclaim and explore their narrative about what bodies of color in the arts are capable of.
+The Cocoa Butter Club is a cabaret collective who run cabaret nights that centre Queer Bodies of Colour.
+They began because performers of colour needed a space to reclaim and explore their narrative about what bodies of colour in the arts are capable of.

 The main rule of The Cocoa Butter Club is to respect the body on the stage.
 We ask for complete attention to the POC who is sharing their work with the audience.
 We have a 0 tolerance rule, meaning as soon as someone is made to feel uncomfortable or threatened by a situation it is dealt with immediately.
 To keep the space safe and inclusive, it is also really important to have a great team who all understand the importance and relevance of the night from a great security team to bar staff.